 In this project we enable newcomers of all backgrounds as well as locals to interact, socialise and share recipes through a number of cooking projects.
 We see cooking and food as an exceptional platform to break down barriers and get to know people and their culture.

 The idea is simple: refugees come together with other Berliners to cook, eat, share and hang out.
-Since we started in summer 2013, we’ve regularly enjoyed traditional dishes from Sudan, Afghanistan, Syria, Somalia and many other places all over the world.
+Since we started, in the summer of 2013, we’ve regularly enjoyed traditional dishes from Sudan, Afghanistan, Syria, Somalia and many other places all over the world.
 Our regular gatherings give newcomers the chance to make new friends, offering an escape from what is often a difficult life at the refugee camps.
 The Open Kitchen takes people out of their isolation in a new city and gives newcomers a chance to get to know new people through relaxed but purposeful activity where everyone has something to contribute.

 Professional opportunities for our community

-These days our group gets invited to serve up delicious international dishes at pop-up cooking events like Bite Club, United Street Food and Markthalle Neun, and has even catered at a Berliner Philharmonie event.
+These days our group gets invited to serve up delicious international dishes at pop-up cooking events like Bite Club, United Street Food at Markthalle Neun, and has even catered at a Berliner Philharmonie event.
 Here we run with the big guns, dishing up delights alongside some of the city’s best-known street food vendors.
 In this way the Open Kitchen provides chefs with a refugee background the opportunity to lead a team of volunteers to set a menu, shop, cook and deliver delicious food to hundreds of people – an excellent opportunity for growth in their new home.
 In this way, several people in our community have trained to work in gastronomy, got their first work experience here in Germany in restaurants and one has even opened his own street food stall.

 How do I become part of this project?